 The upsides of collaboration are many.
 In addition to creating superior output, you build team spirit-a sense that you are engaged in something much bigger than yourself.
 You build commitment-as your involvement increases through collaboration, so does your dedication.
-And you build ownership-nothing feeds motivation more than switching your seat from hired hand to stockholder.
+And you build ownership-nothing feeds motivation more than upgrading your seat from hired hand to stockholder.

 So how does a leader cultivate collaboration?
-Let me trot out a few thoughts for your consideration:

 - Start with an admission.
 Go on record that not only do you want help, but that you need help. - Establish access.
-Make it unmistakably clear that everyone has equal opportunity to influence a discussion or decision or direction.
-Everyone's input is valued regardless

-- of what box they occupy on the o-chart.
+Make it unmistakably clear that everyone has equal opportunity to influence a decision or direction.
+Everyone's input is valued regardless of what box they occupy on the ochart.
 No tenure required.
 No dues to pay. - Lead out with questions.
 There is nothing quite as empowering as a well-stated question that kicks open the door for thought-provoking dialogue. - Set the stage.
 Give permission to debate ideas and concepts vigorously.
 In fact, be clear that it is what you expect. - Create safety.
 While ideas should be 'attacked', the person presenting an idea never should be.
 Be quick to toss a penalty flag if the discussion gets personal. - Embrace the mess.
 Be prepared for the chaos of collaboration.
 Expect that there will be moments when your self-talk includes something like: "WHAT was I thinking?!"
 Be encouraged.
-The majority of the time, having embraced the momentary confusion, you will not only emerge with a direction that simply will be better than if you had gone it alone, but you will have a group of people engaged at a much more substantial level.
+The majority of the time, having embraced the momentary confusion, you will not only emerge with a direction that simply will be better than if you had gone it alone, but you will have a group of people engaged at a much deeper level.
+Simply put, the ROI is worth it.